 Popular River Fisheries

-The Hakataramea River offers small stream style fishing for brown and rainbow trout.
+The Hakataramea River offers small stream-style fishing for brown and rainbow trout.
 Best access is gained by travelling the true left bank (east side) on McHenry’s Road where the river follows the road for much of the 12km to Wrights Crossing.
 Above Wrights Crossing road access is available only along the west side of the river to its upper reaches above Cattle Creek.
-Except for a short section above Cattle Creek there are no marginal strips and land owner permission is required to cross land to reach the river.
-During a dry summer spell the river is prone to drying around Wrights Crossing.
+During a dry summer spell, the river is prone to drying around Wrights Crossing.

-The lower river can be reach more easily by traveling down Haldon Arm Road off Haldon Road.
+The lower river can be reached more easily by travelling down Haldon Arm Road off Haldon Road.
 The ‘Iron Bridge’ crosses the lower Tekapo River and connects Haldon Arm Road to two 4X4 roads, one that leads back to the Pukaki spillway and the other fords the Twizel River and leads back to the Ruataniwha Spillway.

-Lake Poaka is man-made wetland complex formed during the construction of the Pukaki Canal.
-The Twizel river flows into the lake and the lakes outlet form the lower river.
+Lake Poaka is a man-made wetland complex formed during the construction of the Pukaki Canal.
+The Twizel River flows into the lake and the lake's outlet form the lower river.
 Lake Poaka is worth a visit for fly anglers.

 This river supports a good population of brown trout and a modest annual run of salmon.
-Salmon angling can be restricted by regular mouth closure during summer, however the Opuha Dam has reduce the frequency and duration extreme low flows which in turn helps to maintain an open river mouth and summertime river flows.
+Salmon angling can be restricted by regular mouth closure during summer, however, the Opuha Dam has reduced the frequency and duration extreme low flows which in turn helps to maintain an open river mouth and summertime river flows.

 The Opihi and its main branches, the Temuka and the Waihi, are very popular angling rivers.
 These rivers may be accessed at any number of points; the more popular being for the Opihi, at Milford Huts, Wareing Road and SH1 on the north bank; and Waipopo Huts, Seadown Road, Roaring Camp Road, Saleyards Bridge (Pleasant Point), Hanging Rock Bridge and Raincliff Bridge on the south side.
 For the Temuka/Waihi system, SH1, SH72 and Te Awa Road are the favoured access sites.